breezedeus/Coin-CLIP/README.md

 > ⚠️ **Note**:
 >
 > The above code automatically downloads the [`breezedeus/coin-clip-vit-base-patch32`](https://huggingface.co/breezedeus/coin-clip-vit-base-patch32) model from Huggingface.
-If you cannot download automatically, please manually download the model locally, and then initialize CoinClip by specifying the local directory of the model through the model_name parameter, like model_name='path/to/coin-clip-vit-base-patch32'.
+If you cannot download automatically, please manually download the model locally, and then initialize `CoinClip` by specifying the local directory of the model through the `model_name` parameter, like `model_name='path/to/coin-clip-vit-base-patch32'`.

 ## Command line tools